 If you’re a new fisherman, are unfamiliar with the waters around Fort Myers, or simply want to target a specific fish, a charter is definitely recommended.

-You can find a charter in Fort Myers for any type of fishing adventure, whether you want to stay close to the coast, where you can do some inshore or nearshore fishing, or you want to test the deeper waters that offshore or deep sea fishing provide.
+You can find a charter in Fort Myers for any type of fishing adventure, whether you want to stay close to the coast, where you can do some inshore or nearshore fishing, or you want to test the deeper waters that offshore or deep sea fishing provides.
 You can even find freshwater charters to patrol many of the area’s lakes and waterways.

 If you’ve always wanted to hook a shark or have your heart set on reeling in a trophy-sized tarpon, a charter is definitely the way to go.
 Charter captains know exactly where to find certain species of fish and can even offer fishing tips on how to catch them.
 So if you’ve got a particular fish in mind, find a charter that can offer that specific fishing trip.

-Additionally, if you don’t already have a fishing license, most charters will be able to provide you one upon booking your trip.
+Additionally, if you don’t already have a fishing license, most charters will be able to provide you with one upon booking your trip.

 Where to Get a Fishing License in Fort Myers?